 - emergency preparedness

 Our community investment projects are longer term in nature and involve tracking outcomes over a period of 6 months to 3 years.
-For samples of our Long-Term Solutions projects, see our Annual Report.
+For samples of our Long-Term Solutions projects, see our Annual Report and our Community Investment Project Summary.